elektito/trick/README.md

 # Trick

-Trick is an ongoing implementation of the Scheme programming language, targeting an [SECD machine][1], and aiming for full [R7RS-small compatibility][2].
-It's written in Python and, as of this moment, very very slow!
+Trick is a full [R7RS-small][2] compliant implementation of the Scheme programming language, targeting an [SECD machine][1].
+It's written in Python and, as of this moment, is very very slow!
 It's mostly an educational project at the moment, though I might be able to write a faster implementation of the virtual machine in the future.

-## Completion Status

-The core language primitives are all implemented, but the internal libraries are not complete yet. `(scheme base)` however is nearly complete however, as well as several others.

 ## Requirements